ARM-software/abi-aa/aapcs64/aapcs64.rst

     R\_AARCH64\_CALL26, and R\_AARCH64\_JUMP26 are the ELF relocation types with this property.

-Parameter Passing
+Parameter passing
 -----------------

 The base standard provides for passing arguments in general-purpose registers (r0-r7), SIMD/floating-point registers (v0-v7), scalable vector registers (z0-z7, overlaid on v0-v7), scalable predicate registers (p0-p3), and on the stack.
 For subroutines that take a small number of small parameters, only registers are used.

-Variadic Subroutines
+Variadic subroutines
 ^^^^^^^^^^^^^^^^^^^^

-A Variadic subroutine is a routine that takes a variable number of parameters.
+A variadic subroutine is a routine that takes a variable number of parameters.
 The full parameter list is known by the caller, but the callee only knows a minimum number of arguments will be passed and will determine the additional arguments based on the values passed in other arguments.
 The two classes of arguments are known as Named arguments (these form the minimum set) and Anonymous arguments (these are the optional additional arguments).

 In this standard a non-variadic subroutine can be considered to be identical to a variadic subroutine that takes no optional arguments.

-Parameter Passing Rules
+Parameter passing rules
 ^^^^^^^^^^^^^^^^^^^^^^^

 Parameter passing is defined as a two-level conceptual model: